Simran93/Bitcoin-Price-Tracker/README.md

-!

-#  Bitcoin Ticker :
+ Bitcoin-Price-Tracker :
 I have created this application as part of my iOS App Development course curriculum from Udemy Website and Stanford University.
-## Our Goal

-The objective of this challenge is to  make a Bitcoin price reporter.
-We are going to use Cocoapods, networking calls and JSON parsing.
+The app is a Bitcoin price finder.
+Major functionality of this app is built by using Cocoapods, networking calls and JSON parsing.

-## What you will create

-We’re going to make a Bitcoin price ticker.
-The app will give you the latest Bitcoin prices in all the popular, traded currencies, so you can track how well your Bitcoin investments are doing on the go.
+ The app will give you the latest Bitcoin prices in all the popular, traded currencies, so you can track how well your Bitcoin investments are doing.